How to Install Dictionary App Builder

 When the file is unzipped, the C:\sdk folder should contain a single sub-folder named ‘tools’.
 You do not need to run any setup program here.

-B. Download and install additional SDK packages in the SDK Manager
+B. Download and install additional SDK packages

 The Android SDK as it stands will not be sufficient to build an app.
 You need to download 3 additional packages: